 The oLife Fellowship Programme is a joint initiative by seven world-leading research institutes of three universities in The Netherlands.
-Supported by funding from the European Union's Horizon 2020 Framework Programme for Research and Innovation, we offer 18 post-doctoral fellowships for interdisciplinary research on fundamental questions concerning the origin and evolution of life, and its distribution in the universe.
+Supported by funding from the European Union's Horizon 2020 Framework Programme for Research and Innovation, we offer 18 post-doctoral fellowships (of which 8 still open) for interdisciplinary research on fundamental questions concerning the origin and evolution of life, and its distribution in the universe.